wq/django-data-wizard/README.md

 ## Custom Data Sources

-Django Data Wizard uses [wq.io] to determine the source columns present on the spreadsheet or other data source.
-Django Data Wizard can use any Django model instance as a source for its data, provided there is a registered loader that can convert the source model into a [wq.io] iterable.
+Django Data Wizard uses [IterTable] to determine the source columns present on the spreadsheet or other data source.
+Django Data Wizard can use any Django model instance as a source for its data, provided there is a registered loader that can convert the source model into a [Iter class][IterTable].
 Data Wizard provides two out-of-the the box loaders, [FileLoader] and [URLLoader], that can be used with the provided models in `data_wizard.sources` (`FileSource` and `URLSource`, respectively).

 ### Extending FileLoader
 The default `FileLoader` can be used with any Django model with a `FileField` named `file`.
 You can use a model with a different `FileField` name by creating a subclass of `data_wizard.loaders.FileLoader` and setting it as the loader for your model.